Limits on the axion-photon coupling from Chandrayaan-2 observations

-where $E_i$ is the energy of the $i$-th energy bin, $A_{\rm eff}(E_i)$ is the effective collecting area of the XSM in the $i$-th energy bin which we assume to be constant and equal to $0.32\; \text{mm}^2$ for all bins and $R_\odot$ is the radius of the Sun.
-Given the observed number of counts per unit time per unit energy by the XSM, $N_{\gamma,\,obs} (E_i)$, for a particular background subtraction scheme, we compute the likelihood assuming independent Gaussian statistic in each energy bin:
+where $E_i$ is the energy of the $i$-th energy bin, $A_{\rm eff}(E_i)$ is the effective collecting area of the XSM in the $i$-th energy bin, and $R_\odot$ is the radius of the Sun.
+Given the observed number of counts per unit time per unit energy by the XSM, $N_{\gamma,\,obs}^i$, for a particular background subtraction scheme, we compute the likelihood assuming independent Gaussian statistic in each energy bin:

-where $\sigma(E_i)$ denotes the uncertainty in the observed counts in the $i$-th energy bin.
+where $\sigma^i$ denotes the uncertainty in the observed counts in the $i$-th energy bin.
 To compute our limits we consider all the energy bins between $3.4$ keV and $15$ keV.